SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 Our institutions are taking action.
 Most European universities have now set net zero targets and milestones, as part of broader sustainability strategies.
 They are integrating climate risks and opportunities into governance and strategy, and embedding climate change across their curriculums.
 Within institutions like these, advocacy is not about putting climate change on the agenda.

 Despite this, the Higher Education sector is not where it needs to be.
-In ten points, here is our view on the state of the sector in 2022.
+In ten points, here is our view on the state of the sector in 2023.
 This is based on conversations rather than rigorous analysis.
 But they should be enough, if you work at a Higher Education Institution, to get a rough sense of where your institution is at.

 1. **Comparisons are hard right now**.
 Net Zero target dates are not easily comparable across different institutions because of different methodologies and assumptions.
 League tables are challenging to assemble.
 Interpreting your institution’s ranking requires careful research.
+The EAUC's [Standardised Carbon Emissions Framework](https://www.universitiesuk.ac.uk/topics/climate-and-sustainability/accelerating-uk-tertiary-education) has recently been released.
 2. **Definitions matter**.
 The terms ‘carbon neutral’, ‘climate neutral’, and ‘Net Zero’ tend to mean different things (and also get defined in different ways).
 Make sure your institution’s commitment covers Scope 1, Scope 2, and Scope 3 emissions.
 3. **Pathways matter**.
 Emissions en route to Net Zero are as important as the Net Zero date itself.
 It is vital to make as much progress as early on as possible.
 Make sure your institution has ambitious milestones along the way.
 If bringing your Net Zero date forward is challenging, you may find more traction bringing forward milestones.
 4. **Offsets are problematic**.
 Net Zero poses significant greenwashing temptations, especially around the use of carbon offsetting.
 Not all offsets are equal, and institutions are taking very different approaches to them, and to what counts as an ‘unavoidable emission.’
 Make sure your institution also sets an Absolute Zero target date.